-It’s vital to teach your child phonics: blends, and individual letters.
-This can be accomplished through a variety of methods, but I really encourage you to purchase Children Learning Reading Program.
+It’s vital to teach your child phonics: blends and individual letters.
+This can be accomplished through a variety of methods, but I encourage you to purchase Children Learning Reading Program.

 You can learn more about this program here.
 I give you several reasons why I love this program, and you can read my entire review.

-This fantastic program can help any child learn how to read, including your child.
+This fantastic program can help children, including your child, learn how to read.
 It presents a fun and entertaining reading experience, but best of all, it creates a solid foundation for your child.